 #3 Gurus and Personal Endorsements – Therapy’s Best Kept Secret?

-Obviously, we hope that the therapist we’re seeing is an expert and can help us but that is a far cry from stumbling upon a Guru who has seen the light and is trying to spread the “good word.”
+Obviously, we hope that the therapist we’re seeing is an expert and can help us but that is a far cry from stumbling upon a guru who has seen the light and is trying to spread the “good word.”
 “Selling” a better life is not the same thing as selling a brand.
-It can be challenging, as a therapist, to communicate that they can help without sounding like a used car salesman, but when you sense that this used car your therapist is pushing comes with a bridge that is half off, it’s time to start asking questions.
+It can be challenging, as a therapist, to communicate that they can help without sounding like a used car salesman, but when you sense that the used car your therapist is pushing comes with a bridge that is half off, it’s time to start asking questions.
 One sign of this is when a therapist is pushing a genesis myth on the “amazing” researcher who discovered this “amazing” approach that was sitting next to the pot of gold at the end of the rainbow.
 The truth is that the development of therapy has been a combined effort of countless researchers and clinicians over the last 100 years.
 Sure, there have been luminaries in the field, but no one can claim they’ve discovered therapy’s equivalent to the Ark of the Covenant and only they have all the right answers.
-Research shows Cognitive Behavioral Therapy, Behaviorism, Psychodynamic Therapy, and many Humanistic Therapy traditions are all just as effective as the other for most problems.
-When your therapist starts sounding like he’s the king of the hill, it might be a good idea to find another hill.
+Research shows cognitive behavioral therapy, behaviorism, psychodynamic therapy, and many humanistic therapy traditions are all just as effective as the other for most problems.
+In fact, the challenge in recent research has been in breaking the high effect size limit all authentic therapies have.
+Right now that’s .85.
+Without getting technical, that is an extremely high number but isn’t 100%.
+When your therapist starts sounding like he’s the king of the hill and hits 100% every time, it might be a good idea to find another hill.

 #4 One Size Fit’s All Claims